Canadian lawmaker with security clearance extortion target

 - Supreme Court: Justice Ruth Bader Ginsburg, 85, hospitalized after fracturing 3 ribs in fall at court

+The Royal Canadian Mounted Police and the Canadian government are investigating possible security breaches.

+Scott Bardsley, a spokesman for Canada’s public safety minister, said the RCMP is investigating the extortion attempt and said they can’t comment on ongoing investigations.

 Clement has resigned as the Conservative justice critic and from his committee assignments.
-He says he’ll remain a member of Parliament.
+He said he’ll remain a member of Parliament.

+Several people came forward this week to say that Clement had used Instagram in particular to connect with numerous young women and message them privately.
+He spent a lot of time clicking to show he liked their photos.